DapperBenji/YellowCloud/README.md

 #### Known bugs: ####
 - There may occur bugs when using the previous track button.
-- Changes not loaded when chrome reopens soundcloud window.
+- Changes not loaded when chrome reopens Soundcloud window.

 ### Version 1.6 ###
 - Added a mass unfollow option inside https://soundcloud.com/you/following.